Nomophobia treatment

 3. Ethical Considerations:

-In conclusion, while the direct application of EEG biofeedback for nomophobia is an evolving area, the potential lies in its ability to provide personalized insights into the neural mechanisms of stress and anxiety.
-Integrating neurofeedback with existing therapeutic strategies could offer a holistic approach to addressing the complex interplay of psychological and physiological factors associated with nomophobia.
+• Ethical considerations, such as informed consent and ensuring the well-being of participants, are essential when utilizing neurofeedback for mental health applications.
+In conclusion, while the direct application of EEG biofeedback for nomophobia remains an evolving area, its potential lies in offering personalized insights into the neural mechanisms underlying stress and anxiety.
+Furthermore, integrating neurofeedback with existing therapeutic strategies could provide a holistic approach to addressing the complex interplay of psychological and physiological factors associated with nomophobia.

 Biofeedback devices that can be used in nomophobia treatment